UCB-w261/w261-environment/README.md

 ### Things to know

 - Once you open JupyterLab, navigate to the root folder where you see to folders: `GCS` and `Local Disk`.
 We will work on `Local Disk` for HW1 and 2, and all first Labs before turning to Spark.
-The automation scripts make sure the files are properly loaded as long as you have run both scripts at least once.
+The automation script make sure the files are properly loaded as long as you have run the script at least once.

 - When working on a Notebook, get the full path where this notebook is located, and then add a new cell at the very top like this one:
 ```python